ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-19-swift-essentials-structs-classes-and-more-part-3.md

 }
 {%- endhighlight -%}

+If you don't provide any access modifier, the property, method, class, or struct will be `public` by default.

 Access control is particularly important in SwiftUI because it helps you control the data and behavior of your views.
 By carefully using access modifiers, you can create more robust and well-structured UI components.

 This example is very simple, only to you understand what's possible.
 Please, create a new playground project and explore it.